andrefigueira/tmpl.js/README.md

 `var html = template.parse({placeholder1: 'The thing I want to put there'});`

 7- Now you have the html you need with your dynamic content loaded do as you will...

+##Parameters

+`templateDir`
+You can change the default templates directory to anything you like.
+Default: /templates/

+`extension`
+Any file type will work, html is the default as it's html that is the main thing tmpl was made for templating
+Default: 'html'

+`regex`
+This matches double curly braces but you can obviosly match whatever you like
+Default: '/\{\{(.*?)\}\}/g'

+`callback`
+Callback parameter for you to run something upon completion of getting the template.
+Default: function(){}